 Back to the topic.

-Before I go on, I would like to point out that I did not spend a lot of time try to figure out every single issues, so please bear with me for not able to provide all possible solution and explanation.
+Before I go on, I would like to point out that I did not spend a lot of time trying to figure out every single issues, so please bear with me for not be able to provide all possible solutions and explanations.

 After verifying the sed under that Windows/DOS command line, I invoked it through the Windows Scripting Host via VBA.
 The command failed with a return code of 2, which, for sed, could just mean errors during execution or , for DOS, could mean file not found.
 By testing with non-existing command, we know the Windows Scripting Host do recognize the sed command.
 By testing with simple 'sed -help 2>file', I realize it may have something to do with the shall's interpretation/parsing of command line.
 This lead me to the thought of using the Cmd.exe /C to run the sed.
 By running 'Cmd.exe /C sed ... ' under the Windows Scripting Host, everything worked out.
 The other command I run into the same problem is the Python CsvKit commands.
 Again, running with Cmd.exe solve the problem.
 At this point, I can't say I understand the problem.
 My hint is that it may have something to do with the redirection of the standard output since all my Unix and Python commands used the redirection.